Original Poster Shop

 (What's the Story) Morning Glory?, is the second album released by Oasis in October 1995.
 This was their first album with drummer Allen White, this record established them as a rock group instead of a crossover indie group.
 It sold 347,000 in its first week and it spent ten weeks on the UK Album Chart.

 Wonderwall is still regarded as Oasis' greatest song; it was written by Noel Gallagher for the band’s second album: (What’s the Story) Morning Glory and released in October 1995.

 Whatever was a song written by Neil Innes, it’s a track that lasts six minutes and twenty-one seconds and it’s the longest single released by the band to that point.
-Released December 1994, and it entered the English charts at number 3.
-The poster has a slight crease mark ( not a fold) .
-Very few of this poster left.
+Released in December 1994, it entered the English charts at number 3.
+The poster has a slight crease mark ( not a fold) Very few of these posters left.

-Some Might Say is probably the song that most defines Oasis, it was also the 31st biggest selling single in the UK of 1995 selling 458,000 copies.
+Some Might Say is probably the song that most defines Oasis, it was also the 31st biggest-selling single in the UK in 1995 selling 458,000 copies.
 This was the last track that featured the original drummer Tony McCarroll due to tensions between him and Noel Gallagher.
 The band won the BBC vote for best album of the last 30 years, for What's The Story, Morning Glory.

-“Roll With It” was released on 14th August 1995 as a second single from their album: (What's the story) Morning Glory; simultaneously to the release of Blur’s new single ‘County House’.
+“Roll With It” was released on 14th August 1995 as a second single from their album: (What's the story) Morning Glory; simultaneously with the release of Blur’s new single ‘County House’.
 This sparked a rivalry between these two very different bands resulting in the Blur’s single selling 274,000 to Oasis' 216,000.
-Oasis performed this song at Top of the Pops, the brothers Gallagher brother’s switched roles to mock the public who couldn’t tell them apart.
-As well as to show their disapproval to lip syncing.
+Oasis performed this song at Top of the Pops, and the brothers Gallagher brothers switched roles to mock the public who couldn’t tell them apart.
+As well as to show their disapproval of lip-syncing.